-- 1. You must submit an application for appeal and an accompanying letter indicating the reason(s) why you failed to complete the necessary hours or attain the required GPA during the prior academic period.
-You must submit any legitimate documentation that supports your claim or rationale.
-Furthermore, you MUST outline the steps taken to correct your lack of academic performance.
-The general deadline for submitting the appeal is June 30, unless modified by the vice president for Academic Affairs.
-All appeals must be submitted to Academic Affairs. - Appeal hearings will be announced on the annual calendar distributed by the Office of Financial Aid.
-No other hearings will be scheduled, except as determined by the discretion of the vice president for Academic Affairs. - The appeal application will be reviewed and a decision made within 72 hours of the scheduled hearing.
-Decisions and related provisions will be announced in writing by the assistant vice president for Academic Affairs.
-Decisions of the Financial Aid Committee are final.

-The decision may be:

-- a.
-Acceptance of your appeal without any penalty - Acceptance of your appeal provisionally, with a probation period during which you will be required to pass a specified number of hours or attain the required GPA - c.
-Denial of your appeal
+- You must submit an application for appeal and an accompanying letter indicating the reason(s) why you failed to complete the necessary hours or attain the required GPA during the prior academic period.
+You must submit any legitimate documentation that supports your claim or rationale (i.e., CURRENT physician's statement outlining ailment, family death certificate).
+Furthermore, you MUST outline the steps taken to correct your lack of academic performance. - 2.
+Each applicant is limited to a maximum of two academic appeal requests within a four or five-year undergraduate program. - Appeal hearings will be scheduled by the Vice President for Academic Affairs, and will be announced on the annual calendar distributed by the Office of Financial Aid.
+No other hearings will be scheduled, except as deemed necessary by the discretion of the Vice President for Academic Affairs. - 4.
+The appeal application will be reviewed and a decision made within 72 hours of the scheduled hearing.
+Decisions and related provisions will be announced in writing by the Financial Aid Committee and are final.
+The decision may be: - Acceptance of your appeal provisionally, with a probation period during which you will be required to satisfy the quantitative requirements and/or attain the required GPA. - b.
+Denial of your appeal.